google/gsocguides/pages/student/02-am_i_good_enough.md

 If you don't know how to download and install packages on your own, you'll need to figure that out, stat.

-**You have access to a functioning computer 30 hours a week**
+**You have access to a functioning computer ~18 hours a week**

 If your computer regularly dies, or you don't have dedicated access to a computer you'll need to figure that out before you start your project.
-Also, GSoC should be considered a full-time commitment.
-Don't expect an hour or two a day in an internet cafe to be enough!
+GSoC is a significant time commitment, don't expect an hour or two a day in an internet cafe to be enough!

 **You've got experience using the programming language and operating system of the project**